DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 ## 2. Writing a Detailed Feature Prompt

-Write a clear, detailed prompt for your feature.
-This will help create your Product Requirements Document (PRD).
-Include:
+For the feature you wish to develop, craft a comprehensive and detailed prompt.
+This prompt will serve as the foundation for the subsequent generation of the Product Requirements Document (PRD).
+Your prompt should include the following:

 ### 2.1.
-Feature Summary
+Overview of the Feature

-- What the feature does and why it matters
+- A concise description of the feature, outlining its purpose and intended impact.
-- How it fits into your existing service
+- How the feature integrates into the existing system or service.

 ### 2.2.
 Frontend Requirements